mathiaswouters/morpheus/README.md

 **Inspiration:** GitHub [typecraft-dev/crucible](https://github.com/typecraft-dev/crucible)

 - General project that installs and configures a linux system.

-- It can be any distro
+- Implement for following distros:
+  - ...
 - It can be any DE (maybe window manager)
 - START WITH GNOME
 - Use user's input